jamie-perkins-sp/single-spa-2025/README.md

 # Single-spa angular demo

 This is a single-spa with angular demo app.
-It contains 3 separate apps:
+It contains 3 separate app shells and an angular app:

 - root-html-file: just an index.html file and package.json with a script to serve it
 - single-spa: app shell created with create-single-spa